openmrs/openmrs-contrib-rest-api-docs/visits.md

 #### Delete a visit.

-* Delete or Retire  a  target visit by its uuid.The resource will be voided/retired unless `purge = true`.
-Returns a `404 Not Found` status if visit not exists.
-If you are not logged in to this action, a `401 Unauthorized` status is returned.
+* Delete or Retire a target visit by its UUID.
+Returns a `404 Not Found` status if visit not exists.If user not logged in to perform this action, a `401 Unauthorized` status returned.

     ##### Query Parameters